 As part of the process of dose reconstruction, the doses from postoperational decontamination and decommissioning activities and from postoperational work activities must be determined, insofar as they are due to residual contamination remaining after MED-AEC operations ceased.
-For this purpose, operations at the Mallinckrodt St. Louis main site are considered to have ended in 1957-1958 and decontamination and decommissioning (D&D) of the various buildings used for MED/AEC work to have begun in 1959 and continued through 1961; and the postoperational period to have extended from 1962-1995.
-Regular operations at SLAPS are considered to have ceased in 1958 and the caretaker/D&D operations period to have extended from 1959-1962.
+For this purpose, operations at the Mallinckrodt St. Louis main site are considered to have ended in 1957-1958 and decontamination and decommissioning (D&D) of the various buildings used for MED/AEC work to have begun in 1959 and continued through 1961; and the postoperational period to have extended through 1962.
+Doses from remediation activities in 1995 are to be included for workers who were exposed to radiation/radioactivity from this activity.
+Regular operations at SLAPS are considered to have ceased in 1958 and the Mallinckrodt caretaker/D&D operations period to have extended from 1959-1966.